Artichoke Benefits and

 turn helps us to ward off colds, flu, illness and major

 health diseases.
-Artichoke is recognized for its
+Artichokes are recognized for their

 blood pressure and cholesterol levels, aid the digestive